-[1] Calculation of annual benefits at age 65 based on projected increase in maximum pension permitted under the Income Tax Act (Canada) of 2.5% per year.
+- Calculation of annual benefits at age 65 based on projected increase in maximum pension permitted under the Income Tax Act (Canada) of 2.5% per year. - Method and assumptions used for calculations in this column are the same as used in the Corporation's financial statements as at December 31, 2019. - Includes current service cost.

-[2] Method and assumptions used for calculations in this column are the same as used in the Corporation's financial statements as at December 31, 2018.
+- Includes change of assumptions, non-pay related expenses and increase in obligation due to interest rate variations. - Method and assumptions used for calculations in this column are the same as [5] used in the Corporation's financial statements as at December 31, 2019.